 Taste your Way Through Austria's Culinary Capital.

-Start exploring Graz’ food scene at the market on Lendplatz, surrounded by the city’s up-and-coming neighborhoods.
+Start exploring Graz’ food scene at the market on Lendplatz, surrounded by the city’s up-and-coming neighbourhoods.
 Have breakfast at Die Süße Luise, stocked with lovingly mismatched furniture and a great pastry selection.

 Pick up a snack for later from one of the farmers: Styrian runner beans are thumb-sized beans you can buy pre-cooked and seasoned with salt.
 They’re a staple in local salads and a delicious source of plant protein!